knice/inquiry.ucsc.edu/source/2015/index.md

 ## The spirit of inquiry@UC Santa Cruz

-{% image 2015/scott-brandt.jpg alt="Vice chancellor of research Scott Brandt" class="right" [resize:280] %}
+{% img 2015/scott-brandt.jpg magick:resize:280 alt:"Vice chancellor of research Scott Brandt" class:"right" %}

 Welcome to the inaugural issue of inquiry@UC Santa Cruz.
 The office of Research and University Relations are proud to sponsor this annual research magazine.
 The purpose of inquiry is to present a campus-wide snapshot of our world-class research and a sense of "who we are" as a community of researchers and to draw out the complex interplay between pioneering research at
 UCSC and our investigators' vision and passion.